powenko/Android13RPI4/README.md

 This is an AOSP (Android 14) built for Raspberry Pi 4 Model B, Pi 400, and Compute Module 4.
 Running this version requires a Pi 4 model with at least 2GB of RAM.

-**Important!** The Raspberry Pi hardware-specific implementation in this version is based on the original code released in my Raspberry Vanilla project, but this version still provides various additional features and enhancements.
-This image contains parts licensed under a non-commercial license (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International).
-You are free to use this version for personal/educational/etc. purposes.
-This version is not allowed for commercial use!
-You can contact me via email to discuss creating a customized Android version for commercial purposes.

 # Raspberry Android Kernel Compilation by source code.
 ### Ubuntu 20.04 LTS